moderntribe/square-one/dev/docker/README.md

 npm run docker:start
 ```

 The start command will take awhile the first time.
-You might run into an issue that reads like this:
+You may run into an issue that reads like this:

 ```
 Starting docker-compose project: global
 Creating network "global_proxy" with driver "bridge"